fantasycalendar/FoundryVTT-Sequencer/docs/api/scrolling-text.md

 `.playIf(boolean)` or `.playIf(inFunction)`

-Causes the scrolling text not play, and skip all delays, repetitions, waits, etc. If you pass a function, the function should return something false-y if you do not want the scrolling text or sound to play.
+Causes the scrolling text not to play, and skip all delays, repetitions, waits, etc. If you pass a function, the function should return something false-y if you do not want the scrolling text or sound to play.

 Below is an example of a function used in this method, which would cause this scrolling text to only be played about 50% of the time.